argonne-lcf/user-guides/docs/ai-testbed/sambanova/example-multi-node-programs.md

 SambaNova provides examples of some well-known AI applications under the path: `/opt/sambaflow/apps/starters`, on all SambaNova compute nodes.
 Make a copy of this to your home directory:

-Copy starters to your personal directory structure if you have not already done so.
+If you haven't already done so, please copy the starter files to your personal directory structure.

 ```bash
 cd ~/